A Sensational Pork Roast with Prune Wine Reduction

 1 teaspoon ground allspice

 ¾ teaspoon ground coriander

 1½ cup halved prunes, divided

 One 5-pound boneless pork shoulder with the fat cap still on (see note)

 2 tablespoons balsamic vinegar

 Preheat the oven to 350F.

 In a food processor, combine the garlic, parsley, sage, salt, allspice, pepper, cinnamon, nutmeg, coriander, and ½ cup of the prunes and pulse until the mixture is broken down to a sticky paste.
 With a paring knife, make crosshatch cuts into the meat, about 2 inches deep, at 2-inch intervals.
 Press the spice paste into each cut.
 Then rub the extra spice on the sides.

 Using ½ cup prunes (about 6-8), place them inside the natural openings on the sides of the pork roast.
-Place in the oven and cook 2 hours.
+Loosely cover with foil and place in the oven and cook for 1 hour.

 In a saucepan, add the vinegar, red wine, and brown sugar and stirring, bring to a boil.
 Have a glass measuring cup ready to measure.
 Reduce the heat and simmer rapidly until liquid reduces to 2½ cups, about 40 minutes.
 Add the prunes.
 Continue to simmer the sauce until it reduces to 2 cups, about 20 more minutes.
 Then continue to simmer for about 10 more minutes until the sauce is black, syrupy, and glossy.
 Be careful that the sauce does not over-reduce and burn.
 Serve alongside the Pork Roast.